 The Code of Hammurabi on Display in the Musee du Louvre

 The technological advances made during the Mesopotamian Era leave a lasting legacy in the modern world and continue to contribute to today’s society.
 The Sumerians contributed to the efficiency of irrigation systems and developed the mathematical concept of minutes in an hour.
-In the third millennium BC the Sumerians officially surpassed expectations with their invention of the wheeled chariot and the discovery of the more durable metal, bronze created when tin was mixed with copper.
-Under the rule of King Hammurabi, Babylonians brought Mesopotamia to a new level of sophistication with the king’s implementation of The Code of Hammurabi.
+In the third millennium BC, the Sumerians surpassed expectations with their invention of the wheeled chariot and the discovery of the more durable metal called bronze, which was created when tin was mixed with copper.
+Under the rule of King Hammurabi, the Babylonians brought Mesopotamia to a new level of sophistication with the king’s implementation of The Code of Hammurabi.
 The legal document established one of the first organized and structurally elaborate administrations.
-While the Akkadians strengthened the Mesopotamian army with the invention of a composite bow made of sharpened wood slabs.
+The Akkadians also strengthened the Mesopotamian army with the invention of a composite bow made of sharpened wood slabs.

-Mesopotamian political structure has been organized into three categories, that of the king, citizens and officials.
+Mesopotamian political structure was organized into three categories, that of the king, citizens, and officials.
 The king was regarded as the political powerhouse whose duty was to ensure the safety of Mesopotamians, maintain local irrigation networks, keep citizens fed, lead in war efforts and ensure justice be served amongst the community.
 The citizens were to serve the king by paying taxes and providing their assistance in agriculture and war.
 The existence of Mesopotamian Gods and the power they bestowed over societal leadership was acknowledged by all appointed kings in the area.
-As proved in Babylon, political organization was demonstrated through the construction of temples and palaces which signified kingship or the residence of a king.
+In Babylon, political organization was demonstrated through the construction of temples and palaces which signified kingship or the residence of a king.
 Governmental letters and statements regarding the actions of officials have been found to implicate the existence of advanced political structure in Ancient Mesopotamia.

 Agriculture was a crucial element in Mesopotamian Civilization, dictating the amount of food civilians would have access to seasonally.
-The geographical location of modern day Iraq imposed hostile weather conditions on the crops farmers painstakingly tended to.
+The geographical location of modern-day Iraq imposed hostile weather conditions on the crops farmers painstakingly tended to.
 For example, massive flooding occurred from April to June when farmers were harvesting ripened crops rather than in the summer months when water was vital for crop growth.
-To avoid the looming threat of widespread famine Mesopotamians designed irrigation networks to store flood waters in underground piping for when it was needed the most during the summer months.
-The main fruits and vegetables grown by farmers were cucumbers, leeks, apples, dates, garlic, pears and onions while lettuce was brought in by neighboring Egyptians.
+To avoid the looming threat of widespread famine, the Mesopotamians designed irrigation networks to store floodwaters in underground piping for when it was needed the most during the summer months.
+The main fruits and vegetables grown by farmers were cucumbers, leeks, apples, dates, garlic, pears, and onions, while lettuce was brought in by neighboring Egyptians.

 Ancient Gold Drinking Cup

-Artistic expression flourished throughout the Mesopotamian Era, in the form of pictorially informative paintings which covered the sides of pottery vessels, buildings, and irrigation canals.
+Artistic expression flourished throughout the Mesopotamian era, in the form of pictorially informative paintings which covered the sides of pottery vessels, buildings, and irrigation canals.
 The geometric designs depicted on many Sumerian artifacts have abstractly revealed Mesopotamian migratory patterns and cultural groupings allowing archeologists a gateway into the lives of cultural innovators.
 Early Mesopotamian structures are typically adorned with religious scripture for use in temples or take the form of statures in a body position of worship.
-However, in the later years artistic expression takes on free-flowing concepts hinting at the beginnings of portrait creation and murals with broad concepts like peace and war.
-The elaborate artwork of the era shows through gold artifacts owned by Mesopotamian royalty, such as winged, gold helmets and golden eating utensils owned by a Sumerian prince.
+However, in the later years, artistic expression took on free-flowing concepts that hinted at the beginnings of portrait creation and murals with broad concepts like peace and war.
+The elaborate artwork of the era shows through gold artifacts owned by Mesopotamian royalty, such as winged, gold helmets, and golden eating utensils owned by a Sumerian prince.

-By studying a culture that made historical advances so enormous in scale that they continue to profoundly impact the future, today’s society has the chance to build on the past accomplishments.
-In researching Mesopotamian geography, literature, technology, social and political systems there is fulfillment in finding that present societies can transform the path of the future ones as Ancient Mesopotamia has.
-The negative aspects of our culture shown by the media and newspapers daily can be discouraging when thinking about the direction of today’s society but becoming knowledgeable about a society as prosperous as Mesopotamia renews positivity about all the wonderful possibilities within our capability as a nation.
+By studying a culture that made historical advances so enormous in scale that they continue to profoundly impact the future, today’s society has the chance to build on past accomplishments.
+In researching Mesopotamian geography, literature, technology, social, and political systems, there is fulfillment in finding that present societies can transform the path of the future ones as Ancient Mesopotamia has.
+The negative aspects of our culture shown daily by the media and newspapers can be discouraging when thinking about the direction of today’s society, but becoming knowledgeable about a society as prosperous as Mesopotamia renews positivity about all the wonderful possibilities within our capability as a nation.

 - Bertman, Stephen.
 Handbook to Life in Ancient Mesopotamia.
 Illustrated reprint.
 Oxford University Press, 2005.
 145-161.
 Print